thammit/mail/README.md

 Since this extension make use of the php package scssphp/scssphp it is not necessary to use a special build pipeline to create css out of scss.
 Thanks to Benjamin Kott at this place for the inspiration!

-As in EXT:bootstrap_package it is possible to add your own scss variables under this key an use it later inside of your mail template.
+As in EXT:bootstrap_package it is possible to add your own scss variables under this key an use it later inside your mail template.
 E.g. the constant `plugin.mail.settings.scss.my-own-color = #ff6600` will be available as scss variable $my-own-color in your own scss file.

-In the constants you also can adjust some logo settings (src, width and alt), used in the html mail template found under `EXT:mail/Resources/Private/Templates/Mail/Html.html`
+In the constants you also can adjust some logo settings (src, width and alt), used in the html mail template found here `EXT:mail/Resources/Private/Templates/Mail/Html.html`

 Furthermore, you can (of course) override all template, partial and layout paths of the mail template and the table based content elements as well.

+The typoscript setup uses some userfuncs to wrap every content element in special html comments, which also contain categories if set.

+To replace all css code to inline styles, mail brings an special typoscript object type: `EMOGRIFIER`

+And another one for transpiling scss to css: `SCSS`

 ### Page TSconfig